Why language matters

 language MATTERS in culture

-When we zoom out and get a bird’s-eye view of society, we can see that language often serves as an expression of social identity,
+When we zoom out and get a bird’s-eye view of the society, we can see that language often serves as an expression of social identity,

 → Many of us are familiar with the feeling of kinship we get when running into a person who speaks our language while traveling abroad: